Dong Ho Painting: The Cultural Beauty of Folk Art

 Seven children.
 Photo: tranhnamdinh.vn

-The painting “Ly Ngu Vong Nguyet” (Carp looking at the moon) shows the desire to succeed in study, fame, and career.
-The desire from the image of a carp comes from the belief from folklore about carp crossing the heaven gate to turn into a dragon, like a student overcoming difficulties to achieve success.
+The painting “Ly Ngu Vong Nguyet” (Carp Looking At the Moon) shows the desire to succeed in study, fame, and career.
+The desire for the image of a carp comes from the belief in folklore that a carp crossing the heaven gate will turn into a dragon, like a student overcoming difficulties to achieve success.

-The painting “Hung Dua” (Picking up coconuts), is indispensable in the outstanding collection of Dong Ho paintings.
-The look is simple, but gentle, containing the meaning of family reunion, harmony, sharing, and helping each other in life.
+The painting “Hung Dua” (Picking Up Coconuts) is indispensable in the outstanding collection of Dong Ho Paintings.
+Its look is simple but gentle, and it conveys the meaning of family reunion, harmony, sharing, and helping each other in life.

 captcha